Lebanon's Hariri reemerges as PM candidate as Khatib withdraws

 But this demand has been rejected by groups including Hezbollah and its ally Aoun, a Maronite Christian.
 Both say the government must include politicians.

-Reporting by Tom Perry and Samar Hassan in Cairo; Editing by Edmund Blair, Timothy Heritage and Peter Graff
+Reporting by Tom Perry and Laila Bassam and Samar Hassan in Cairo; Writing by Tom Perry; Editing by Edmund Blair, Timothy Heritage and Peter Graff